For AI agents

 MCP-capable agents

 For agents without shell (Cursor Agent, Claude Desktop, some Anthropic API clients), use the MCP path.
-S&S spawns a local MCP server automatically:
+S&S runs an in-process MCP server automatically inside the Electron main process while the app is open:

 • Transport: SSE over HTTP